Dale Tryon, Baroness Tryon: Death

-Towards the end of her life, Tryon took a trip to Australia to meet her mother and went to India to undergo homeopathic treatment by a doctor who was introduced to her by the Prince of Wales.
+Towards the end of her life, Tryon travelled to Australia to meet her mother and went to India to undergo homeopathic treatment by a doctor who was introduced to her by the Prince of Wales.
 On her return, she was admitted to the King Edward VII Hospital, Westminster, experiencing complications from severe bed sores for which she had plastic surgery.
 Tryon died there on 15 November 1997 from septicaemia, aged 49.
 She was buried four days later in England, and in her will left her £1.3 million estate to her children.

-Legacy

-On 4 November 2008, Tryon was the subject of a documentary, Prince Charles' Other Mistress, aired by Channel 4.